 Further reading and source references

-• IFRS 3, Business Combinations: the source standard governing the acquisition method, purchase price allocation, and goodwill measurement.
+• IFRS 3 , Business Combinations: the source standard governing the acquisition method and PPA (plus goodwill measurement).